facebook/create-react-app/packages/react-scripts/template/README.md

 configure({ adapter: new Adapter() });
 ```

-(Note that **if you already ejected** before creating `src/setupTests.js`, this won’t work unless you set [this Jest option](https://facebook.github.io/jest/docs/en/configuration.html#setuptestframeworkscriptfile-string) to point to `src/setupTests.js`.)
+>Note: Keep in mind that if you decide to "eject" before creating `src/setupTests.js`, the resulting `package.json` file won't contain any reference to it.
+[Read here](#initializing-test-environment) to learn how to add this after ejecting.

 Now you can write a smoke test with it: